 Feedback from a parent: “She was so excited to show us the tumble toy, how it moved and why.
 We had numerous demonstrations.
 She loved that it involved some of her own making and decisions on colours etc. I think her enjoyment came from creating something herself that was artistic as well as scientific.”
 With UBC CS, we will share our experience developing activities and managing visits, and together create new computer science themed activities on cryptography and communications system.
 CS volunteers will join Physics volunteers in leading these activities.

-This year (2020-2021), we conducted virtual visits where girls participated in hands-on activities using supplies they could find at home, or interactive presentations where they learned about what physicists and astronomers study.
+In 2020-2021, we conducted virtual visits where girls participated in hands-on activities using supplies they could find at home, or interactive presentations where they learned about what physicists and astronomers study.

 Your contribution will go toward the cost of supplies for hands-on activities, and hiring a part-time student to help develop activities and manage all the visit requests we receive.